 For the airport to remain fully operational throughout the project, all rehabilitation work was performed at night with the runway undergoing a nightly five-hour “hard” closure from midnight to 5 a.m.

 Twining provided quality control services to the project’s general contractor, Granite Construction.
-Throughout the nearly five-month project, Twining had up to three field staff on site full time inspecting the almost 40,000 tons of Hot Mix Asphalt laid.
-In addition, our inspectors also provided all QC services on the removal and replacement of asphalt on one particularly heavily-used taxiway section was with more durable cast-in-place concrete.Back to Projects
+Throughout the nearly five-month project, Twining had up to three field staff on-site full-time inspecting the almost 40,000 tons of hot mix asphalt laid.
+In addition, our inspectors provided all QC services on the removal and replacement of asphalt on one particularly heavily-used taxiway section with more durable cast-in-place concrete.Back to Projects